-What is it with the weather lately?
-One week it's super hot, then it's rainy and now it's back to having me want to spend my day under the covers with umpteen cups of coffee and a good book.
-The recipe I have for you today, namely Chilli Paneer, is perfect for this slightly chilly, damp weather.
-It's quick, tasty and fits the bill in giving you that warm, cosy feeling in your tummy on a day like this.
+The Chilli Paneer recipe I have for you today is perfect for this slightly chilly, damp weather.
+It’s quick, tasty and fits the bill in giving you that warm, cosy feeling in your tummy on a rainy day like today.

 I shared my recipe of Chilli Paneer on this blog many years ago but decided to update you with another one today since I’ve now changed the way I make it for us at home.
 Chilli Paneer is a crowd favourite that pleases adults and kids alike.
 You’ll probably find it on any Indo-Chinese menu as the vegetarian companion to Chilli Chicken.
 Don’t you just love it when different cultures come together and produce a lip-smacking plate of food?
 Almost like a perfect marriage.

-I urge you to try this recipe if you're new to Indo-Chinese food.
-And if, like me, you can't get enough of this amazing cuisine, then what's your excuse to not get cooking?
+I urge you to try this Chilli Paneer recipe if you’re new to Indo-Chinese or Hakka food.
+And if, like me, you can’t get enough of this amazing cuisine, then what’s your excuse to not get cooking?

 CHILLI PANEER (DRY)